 Inversion Tables utilize the therapeutic art known as Inversion Therapy.
 In short, Inversion Therapy tables are often referred to as being in the same category as weight machines.

-Whilst these tables have no weights attached to them to provide resistance to the workouts, the body acts as a weight – thus allowing you to be able to stretch the most important parts of your body – your back and your joints.
+While these tables have no weights attached to them to provide resistance to the workouts, the body acts as a weight – thus allowing you to be able to stretch the most important parts of your body – your back and your joints.

-Inversion Therapy works in such a manner that you’ll literally be hanging upside down and reversing all of the nasty side effects of gravity.
+Inversion Therapy works in such a manner that you’ll be hanging upside down and reversing all of the nasty side effects of gravity.
 Inversion Therapy was ‘invented’ centuries ago by the Chinese, and has since become popular throughout the United States as one of the only methods available for eliminating back pain.
-In fact, Inversion Tables are only known mostly for their ability to provide temporary, and often permanent relief to sufferers of back pain.
+Inversion Tables are only known mostly for their ability to provide temporary, and often permanent relief to sufferers of back pain.

-However, it’s also important to understand that Inversion Therapy is actually considered within the category of health, sports and fitness, and rightfully so.
+However, it’s also important to understand that Inversion Therapy is considered within the category of health, sports and fitness, and rightfully so.
 Some tables have in-built ab building capabilities that also double up as home gym systems.

 The primary reason people use inversion tables is for relief of back pain.
-Inverting creates an anti-gravitational effect on your spine, relieving pressure and pain.
+Inverting creates an anti-gravitational effect on your spine, relieving pressure, and pain.
 Lots of people with sciatica and lower back pain find tremendous relief from inversion therapy.

-You might have known of the so called advantages of inversion table treatment if you have been suffering from back pain for virtually any amount of time.
+You might have known of the so-called advantages of inversion table treatment if you have been suffering from back pain for virtually any amount of time.